Come & Feel The Difference

 Summers at Kinder Haus are filled with fun learning and delightful memories!

-The Director’s Message
+The Founder’s Message

 Kinder Haus Montessori